If you would like a complete CV please drop me an email

 There is a complete list of my publications here.

-My recent work is in environmental consulting mainly related to
+My work is in environmental consulting mainly related to building energy use,

-the gas grid for CPRE, calibrating the National Housing
+the gas grid for CPRE, modelling heat losses from dwellings

 energy saving potential of a range of households behaviours for

 DECC.
 Related projects include defining 'Cost Effectiveness' for Energy Improvements in Buildings for the Scottish Government.